hardik-vala/tensordiagram/README.md

 ![example diagram](doc/imgs/header.png)

-A python library for visualizing tensors from torch, jax, tensorflow, numpy, etc. Helps with learning and debugging in notebokos and other contexts.
+A python library for visualizing tensors from torch, jax, tensorflow, numpy, etc. Helps with learning and debugging in notebooks and other contexts.
 It's built on top of the graphics backend, [chalk](https://chalk-diagrams.github.io).

 ## why